aohorodnyk/aohorodnyk.com/content/post/2022-05-06-parse-time-strings.md

 }
 ```

-As usual we can see the implementation with all possible test cases to make sure that our algorithm is correct and it supports all required formats.
+Usually we see the implementation with all possible test cases to be sure that our algorithm is correct and it supports all required formats.

-Looks like all formats were pearsed without any issues and we will assume that this algorithm is correct and we can use it in our application.
+Looks like all formats were parsed without any issues and we will assume that this algorithm is correct and usable for our application.

 ## Conclusion

 In this article we solved one more issue related to parsing date time string.
-Now we can assume that our clients are more covered and safe with all predefined formats.
+Now we can assume that our clients are covered and safe with all predefined formats.

 Current implementation can be used without any restrictions in all your projects.
-But, do not forget, please, to make sure that you are covered all required formats for your business.
+But, pay more attention that you covered all required formats by your business.
 Probably, you will need to add more formats to the list.

 I hope this article will save some time for you.